Gabbioneta-Binanuova

-Oratory of the Blessed Virgin of Caravaggio, Gabbioneta-Binanuova.

 Gabbioneta-Binanuova (Cremunés: Gabiunéeda-Binanóva) is a comune (municipality) in the Province of Cremona in the Italian region Lombardy, about 90 km southeast of Milan and about 15 km northeast of Cremona.

 Gabbioneta-Binanuova borders the following municipalities: Grontardo, Ostiano, Pescarolo ed Uniti, Pessina Cremonese, Scandolara Ripa d'Oglio, Seniga.

 The parish church, Santi Martino e Nicola is dedicated to the two saints.
 The church of Sant'Ambrogio was patronized by the Pallavicini family.